DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-09-20-email-new-cycle.md

 ---
 title: Emails for the new 2019/20 cycle
-description: Prompts and updates for providers.
+description: Prompts and updates for providers
 date: 2019-09-20
 ---